-Figure 2.Protein Maps of Apolipoprotein A-1 and MSP1FN
+Figure 2.
+Protein Maps of Apolipoprotein A-1 and MSP1D1 D73C

 The first MSP, MSP1, was engineered with its sequence based on the sequence of A-1, but without the globular N-terminal domain of native A-1.
 The Membrane Scaffold Protein 1D1 (MSP1D1) variant of MSP1 deletes the first 11 amino acids in the Helix 1 portion (referred to as "H0.5" in Figure 2) of the original MSP1 sequence.
-The MSP1D1 protein is an N-terminal histidine-tagged protein with a TEV protease cleavage site between the histidine-tag and the protein sequence.
-The 1FN variant of MSP1D1 (MSP 1FN) includes an N-terminal FLAG® tag.
+The MSP1D1 protein product is an N-terminal histidine-tagged protein with a TEV protease cleavage site between the histidine-tag and the protein sequence.
+The D73C variant of MSP1D1 (MSP1D1 D73C) substitutes a cysteine (C) for an aspartic acid (D) at position 73 of the original native A-1 sequence, within the Helix 2 segment (H2) of the protein.

-MSP1FN generates Nanodiscs that typically contain 120-160 lipid molecules and two MSPs per Nanodisc.3 The thickness of a Nanodisc is dependent on the type of phospholipid incorporated (typically 4.6-5.6 nm).3
+MSP1D1 D73C generates Nanodiscs ~9.6 nm in diameter, 15 with two MSP per Nanodisc, and 110-170 lipid molecules per Nanodisc.3 The thickness of a Nanodisc is dependent on the type of phospholipid incorporated (typically 4.6-5.6 nm).3